Edmund has spent the last ten years working in clinical research. He has written many articles on human anatomy and physiology.

 Furthermore, the FDA has not approved or cleared any DIY tattoo removal cream or ointment.
 They have neither reviewed them nor seen any evidence of efficacy.
 Furthermore, they warn that these DIY creams may cause unexpected adverse reactions such as rash, burning, scarring, and impact on skin pigmentation.

-Even though they are cheap and easy to apply, the downsides of tattoo removal creams outweigh the upsides.
+So even though they are cheap and easy to apply, the downsides of tattoo removal creams outweigh the upsides.
 For the creams, the downsides are:

-- Lack of evidence of efficacy
+- lack of evidence of efficacy (the evidence is anecdotal)

-- Lack of reviews by health authorities (the FDA has not approved any)
+- lack of reviews by health authorities (the FDA has not approved any)

 What About Laser Removal?